yt-project/yt/doc/source/visualizing/plots.rst

 accept a ``deposition`` argument which controls the order of the "splatting" of the particles onto the pixels in the plot.
-The default option, ``"ngp"``, corresponds to the "Nearest-Grid-Point" (0th-order) method, which simply finds the pixel the particle is located in and deposits all of the particle or its plotted quantity into that pixel.
+The default option, ``"ngp"``, corresponds to the "Nearest-Grid-Point" (0th-order) method, which simply finds the pixel the particle is located in and deposits 100% of the particle or its plotted quantity into that pixel.
 The other option, ``"cic"``, corresponds to the "Cloud-In-Cell" (1st-order) method, which linearly interpolates the particle or its plotted quantity into the four nearest